Criobe/documentation/docs/community/index.md

 # Community

-Welcome to the CRIOBE community!
+Welcome to the QUADRATSEG community, brought to you by CRIOBE.
 This section provides resources for getting help, contributing to research, and connecting with other users.

 ## Community Resources